guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 The code in **run_analysis.R** can be broken into various blocks of functionality as described below.
 Note this code assumes you have the data in your R working folder:

+**Preparation**
+This up front step loads all the required packages for the function.
+The following packages are used in this function:
+* data.table
+* gdata
+* reshape2

 **Step 1: Combine Input Files:**

 * The two input data-sets provided consisted of "test" data and "train" data.